raspberrypilearning/hello-world/en/step_4.md

 --- /task ---

 --- task ---
-Another module called `random` can be used to create random numbers.
+Another module called `random`{:.language-python} can be used to create random numbers.
-Change your code to use the `randint` function to choose a random number between 1 and 6 for the dice roll.
+Change your code to use the `randint`{:.language-python} function to choose a random number between 1 and 6 for the dice roll.

 --- code ---
 ---
 language: python
 line_numbers: true
-line_number_start: 10
+line_number_start: 15
-line_highlights: 12
+line_highlights: 17
 ---
 # Function definitions
 def roll_dice():